andrewdyer/vite-react-app-template/CONTRIBUTING.md

 To maintain code quality and consistency, please follow these guidelines:

-- Run `yarn prettier` to format code using Prettier and `yarn lint` for linting with ESLint.
+- Run `yarn format` to format code using Prettier and `yarn lint` for linting with ESLint.
 - Organize imports into clearly separated groups, following this order: React imports, third-party packages, app-level aliases, and local imports.
 - Arrange imports alphabetically by package name within each group to improve readability.